i05nagai/memorandum/language/english_speaking.md

     * walk
     * pause
     * I often stumble on simple sentences
+    * stumble in/out/across
+        * He stumbled upstairs and into bed
+    * I hope I don’t stumble over any of the long words.
+    * stumble over/at/through
+        * to stop or make a mistake when you are reading to people or speaking
+        * I hope I don't stumble over any of the long words
 * connotation
     * a feeling or idea that is suggested by a word in addition to its basic meaning, or sth suggested by an object or situation
     * "Resolute" means stubborn, but with a more positive connotation.
     * The word "lady" has connotations of refinement and excessive femininity that some women find offensive.
     * with a more positive connotations
     * have a connotation of
+    * it carries the connotation that what was previously not so scary has gotten so -- the situation has gotten worse
 * accost
     * to approach or stop and speak to sb in a threatening way
 * threaten